-There are a dizzying number of lovely churches in Rome, over 900.
-It would be impossible to cover them all in a single blog post.
+There are an astonishing 900 churches in Rome, making it impossible to cover them all in a single blog post.

-To give you some destination inspiration Rome, I've focused on what I think are the 16 most interesting and beautiful churches in Rome.
-These are the essential ones you should visit.
+To help you narrow down your options and inspire your travels, this guide focuses on what I believe are the 16 most interesting and beautiful churches in Rome – the essential ones you simply must visit.

 Most Beautiful Churches in Rome

-Here are my picks for the best churches to visit in Rome.
-Some of these sweet little gems are hiding in plain sight.
+Here are my picks for the best and most beautiful churches to visit in Rome.
+Some of these churches are among Rome’s must visit attractions.
+Others are sweet hidden gems in Rome hiding in plain sight.

 The Pantheon’s most emblematic feature is its perfect unsupported spherical dome.
 At the time, it was a major architectural breakthrough.

 The dome became the model for Michelangelo’s dome for St. Peter’s Basilica and for Brunelleschi’s dome for Florence Cathedral.
 At the top is the oculus, or eye, which is the Pantheon’s only source of natural light.